Indian copper plate inscriptions: History

 A group of nine inscribed copper plates has been identified by Shinde in 2014 as the oldest such objects in the Indian subcontinent.
 They date to the Mature Harappan era, and contain inscriptions up to 34 characters long.
-Place of origin unknown.
+Their place of origin unknown.
 They are thought to have been used for copper plate printing.

-The so-called Sohgaura copper-plate inscription, inscribed in the Brahmi script, and possibly from the 3rd century BCE Maurya Empire, is a precursor to the later copper-plate inscriptions.
-However, it is actually written on a small plaque of bronze (a copper alloy).
+The Sohgaura copper-plate inscription, inscribed in the Brahmi script, may date to the 3rd century BCE Maurya Empire and is likely a precursor to the later copper-plate inscriptions.
+It is written on a small plaque of bronze (a copper alloy).

 The Taxila and the Kalawan copper-plate inscriptions (c.
-1st century CE or earlier) are among the earliest known instances of copper plates being used for writing in the Indian subcontinent.
-However, these are not proper charters, unlike the later copper-plate inscriptions.
+1st century CE or earlier) are among the earliest known instances of true copper plates being used for writing in the Indian subcontinent.
+These plates are not proper charters, unlike later copper-plate inscriptions.

 The oldest known copper-plate charter from the Indian subcontinent is the Patagandigudem inscription of the 3rd century CE Andhra Ikshvaku king Ehuvala Chamtamula.
 The oldest known copper-plate charter from northern India is probably the Kalachala grant of Ishvararata, dated to the late fourth century on palaeographic basis.

 Some of the earliest authenticated copper plates were issued by the Pallava dynasty kings in the 4th century, and are in Prakrit and Sanskrit.
 An example of early Sanskrit inscription in which Kannada words are used to describe land boundaries, are the Tumbula inscriptions of Western Ganga Dynasty, which have been dated to 444 according to a 2004 Indian newspaper report.
 Rare copper plates from the Gupta period have been found in North India.
 The use of copper plate inscriptions increased and for several centuries they remained the primary source of legal records.

 Most copper plate inscriptions record title-deeds of land-grants made to Charanas and Brahmanas, individually or collectively.
 The inscriptions followed a standard formula of identifying the royal donor and his lineage, followed by lengthy honorifics of his history, heroic deeds, and his extraordinary personal traits.
 After this would follow the details of the grant, including the occasion, the recipient, and the penalties involved if the provisions were disregarded or violated.
 Although the profusion of complimentary language can be misleading, the discovery of copper plate inscriptions have provided a wealth of material for historians.

 Tirumala Venkateswara Temple have a unique collection of about 3000 copper plates on which the Telugu Sankirtans of Tallapaka Annamacharya and his descendants are inscribed.